brypo/flex-insights-hang-up-by/README.md

 To get started, follow these instructions to [set up a sample Flex plugin](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#set-up-a-sample-flex-plugin), navigate to the [main part](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#build-your-flex-plugin) of your plugin, and replace the `src/SamplePlugin.js` code with what's provided in the above *plugin* file.

+NOTE: You may need to make some tweaks to this file depending on what Flex UI version your plugin is using (v1 or v2).

 ## Serverless Function

 A Serverless Function is used to process the back-end TaskRouter Events.
 Once you've [deployed your Function](https://www.twilio.com/docs/labs/serverless-toolkit/deploying), update the Workspace Callback Event URL with this Function URL.